S0UL4/CTF-Writeups/CostorsCTF/Web-Shortcuts/README.md

 ```
 Navigating to the web site and Here we can upload .go files so as the title of the chall indicates Shortcuts ! i figured out that when u upload a file  the
 server will try to execute this command ```go run your_file.go```  So i tried to upload my go file to see if i can run some commands to get the flag location and read it !
-well first i uploaded a reverse shell but the admin directly deleted it and updated the firewall XDDD so i uploaded this code now as k.go and k
+well first i uploaded a reverse shell but the admin directly deleted it and updated the firewall :laughing: :laughing: so i uploaded this code now as k.go and k
 ```
 package main